 \subsection{Consequence rule}

-The consequence rule is the main deviation from Hoare's original calculus, reflecting that we are interested in expressing that the precondition is necessary for the postcondition.
-Thus, contrary to standard Hoare logic, we allow to weaken the precondition, and to strengthen the postcondition.
+The consequence rule is the main deviation from Hoare's original calculus, reflecting that we are interested in expressing that the pre-condition is necessary for the post-condition.
+Thus, contrary to standard Hoare logic, we allow to weaken the pre-condition, and to strengthen the post-condition.

 For soundness, let $s,s'$ be such that $\executes{S}{s}{s'}$ and $Q_1(s')$ hold.
 We need to show that $P_1(s)$ is true, assuming validity of the premises of this rule.
 From $Q_1(s')$ we obtain $Q_2(s')$ from the right premise.
 Validity of the middle premise then shows $P_2(s)$, from which the validity of the left premise implies~$P_1(s)$.